hildogjr/KiCost/docs/usage.rst

 It is possible that there are identical parts in your schematic that have differing data and, hence, wouldn't be grouped together.
-For example, you might store information about a part in a "notes" field, but that shouldn't exclude the part from a group that had no or different notes.
+For example, you might store information about a part in a "notes" field, but that shouldn't exclude the part from a group that had none or different notes.
 That can be prevented in two ways:

 #.
 Use the ``-ignore_fields`` command-line option to make KiCost ignore part fields